blockchain-unica/rosetta-smart-contracts/contracts/token_transfer/README.md

 - **withdraw**, which allows the receiver to withdraw any amount of the token deposited in the contract.

-## Expected functionalities
+## Required functionalities

-- Asset transfer
 - Custom tokens
-- Abort conditions
+- Transaction revert

 ## Implementations